eric-muller/udhr/README.md

-This is the repository for the [UDHR](http://efele.net/udhr) project.
+This is the repository for the [UDHR in XML](http://efele.net/udhr) project.